-Save Money on Train Fares by Train Hacking - AKA Split TicketingDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+Save Money on Train Fares by Train Hacking - AKA Split TicketingDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 According to the 'Rail Delivery Group' there's approximately 55 million different fares combinations in the current train ticketing system and passengers are not always offered the cheapest fare automatically.